Ricky Rubio: 2011–12 season

 On 1 June 2011, sources reported Rubio had "reached an agreement with Minnesota to join the Timberwolves" for the 2011–12 NBA season.
-Rubio arrived off a plane in Minnesota to a barrage of fans waiting to welcome him to America.
+Rubio arrived off a plane in Minnesota to a barrage of fans waiting to welcome him to the United States.
 On 17 June 2011, Rubio held a press conference announcing he had signed with Minnesota.

 Becoming the 10th Spanish NBA player, Rubio made his regular season debut on 26 December 2011, to a sellout crowd at the Target Center, the team's first sellout crowd since the 2007–08 season.
 Rubio recorded 6 points, 5 rebounds and 6 assists in 26 minutes in a 4-point loss to the Oklahoma City Thunder.
 He was named Western Conference Rookie of the Month after the first month of the season.
 In February, Rubio and teammate Derrick Williams were selected to participate in the 2012 Rising Stars challenge.
 Rubio was drafted to Team Shaq, while Williams was drafted to Team Chuck.
 Rubio scored 22 points on 19 February 2012 in a win over the Philadelphia 76ers.
 In a loss to the Los Angeles Lakers on 9 March 2012, Rubio tore his ACL and his lateral collateral ligament defending Kobe Bryant.
 He missed the rest of the season.
 Rubio finished second in Rookie of the Year voting, trailing only Cleveland Cavaliers rookie Kyrie Irving.
 Rubio had averaged 10.6 points, 8.2 assists and 2.2 steals in 41 games.